Cr4zySheep/reactjs-coverflow/README.md

 $ npm install reactjs-coverflow
 ```

-The required stylesheet using `css-module` and include in package(js file), so you don't need to include other stylesheet.
+The required stylesheet using `css-module` and include in package(js file), so you don't need include other stylesheet.

 ## Usage

-Example :
+Exemple :

 ```
 var React = require('react');